ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/customization/actions.md

 ```

 ### Step 3: Create the custom actions map
-With the function and action identifier done, it's time to create the struct that we'll pass to Beagle:
+Create the struct that it will pass to Beagle:
 ```dart
 Map<String, ActionHandler> myCustomActions = {
   'custom:log': ({action, view, element, context}) {